Cadelbosco di Sopra

 Logo CC

-The area north of Reggio Emilia, located between the Crostolo torrent, the Enza River and the via Emilia road has been subject to extensive reclamation, by the Benedictine monks and by the Este family, over the centuries; this made the growth of important human settlements easier.
+The northern area of Reggio Emilia, located between the Crostolo torrent, the Enza River and the via Emilia road has been subject to extensive reclamation, by the Benedictine monks and by the Este family, over the centuries; this made the growth of important human settlements easier.
 Cadelbosco di Sopra is one of these.

 It is an agricultural town whose numerous cooperative dairies and farms produce significant amounts of Parmigiano Reggiano cheese.